5 Of The Most Outrageous Things Roseanne Barr Has Ever Said Or Done In Her Career

 — JWC (@_JWChristensen) May 29, 2018

-As noted by People, Roseanne Barr was well-known as a political progressive, and had even gone as far as campaigning for the Green Party’s presidential nomination in the 2012 elections.
-Four years later, she thought the best thing to do to “shake things up” in America was to elect Donald Trump as the country’s president, as she voted for him in the 2016 elections and has staunchly defended his policies and statements since then, while also making incendiary comments about several of his political rivals.
+As noted by People, Roseanne Barr was well-known as a political progressive and had even gone as far as campaigning for the Green Party’s presidential nomination in the 2012 elections.
+Four years later, she thought the best thing to do to “shake things up” in America was to elect Donald Trump as the country’s president.
+She voted for him in the 2016 elections and has staunchly defended his policies and statements since then, while also making incendiary comments about several of his political rivals.

 Just two months ago, Roseanne’s support for the president reportedly got to the point where she tweeted a false report claiming that Trump freed children “held in bondage to pimps all over the world” and broke up a child sex trafficking ring.
 As explained by the Huffington Post, this tweet was in reference to a conspiracy theory from a 4Chan member called QAnon, who alleged that the Robert Mueller-led investigation against Trump was a means of subterfuge to allow the president to keep cracking down on such trafficking rings.